busimus/ars/README.md

 This is an alternative frontend for [Ambient Finance](https://ambient.finance) that has a gasless transaction relayer.
 It allows users to execute DEX commands without needing gas on their address if they have enough tokens on their DEX balance to cover the gas.

 ## Features
-* Supports balance withdrawal/transfer, LP removal, // TODO: limit order removal, ERC721 deposits, swaps
+* Supports balance withdrawal/transfer, LP removal, swaps, deposits (EIP-2612)
 * Different ways of command execution:
     * Fully relayed mode – if you don't have any ETH on any address, but have enough DEX balance to pay a tip to the relayer
     * Manually relayed mode – if you have a ETH on a different address, but don't want to (or can't) send it to the address in question